Progress report shows acute need for action.

 3. Promoting modern vehicle safety technologies,

-4. Consideration of new forms of mobility,
+4. Taking account of new forms of mobility,

-5. Prioritize road safety research.
+5. Promoting road safety research.

 Relevance for German Social Insurance